Quarterly Market Comment

 US S&P 500 stock index and US political events

-Source: LSEG Workplace, Forsyth Barr analysis
+Source: Refinitiv, Forsyth Barr analysis

 Long-term focus versus short-term volatility